ffich/LWSF/README.md

 #define DESIRED_SCHED_PERIOD_MS                          ((uint16_t)(1))
 ```

-The first one indicates the frequency of the timer interrupt that will drive the OS tick in Hertz, and the second one the desired main scheduler period in ms. Once the timer interrupt is configured and the os configration has been properly aligned, in the timer callback you have to call the following API:
+The first one indicates the frequency of the timer interrupt that will drive the OS tick in Hertz, and the second one the desired main scheduler period in ms. This files contains also other OS configuration parameters (like the number of OS alarms available in the specific configuration).
+Refer to specific examples for more information.

+Once the timer interrupt is configured and the os configration has been properly aligned, in the timer callback you have to call the following API:

 ```
 void OS_Tick_Callback (void)